Loews Corporation: History

-By the summer of 1960, the brothers had gained control of the company; the brothers became co-chairmen.
+By the summer of 1960, the brothers became co-chairmen.
 The theaters were aging and not suited to then-current movie-going trends, which anticipated the multiplex; however, the theaters were located on highly valuable city property.
 Almost immediately, the Tisch brothers began closing and demolishing many of these theaters, selling the vacant lots to developers.
 This hastened the end of the classic movie "palaces" from the Golden Age of Hollywood.

 The brothers soon diversified the Loews business, successfully venturing into a variety of areas as the 1960s and 1970s progressed.
 Loews acquired Lorillard Tobacco Company in 1968, CNA Financial in 1974, and the Bulova Watch Company in 1979.
 Through acquisitions, Loews's revenues grew from $100 million in 1970 to more than $3 billion by a decade later.

-Loews sold the theater business in 1985 (it continued operating under the Loew's brand name, while the investment operates as Loews).
+Loews sold the theater business in 1985 (it continued operating under the Loew's brand name, while the investment company operates as Loews).
 Laurence Tisch briefly owned, through Loews, a significant portion of US television and radio broadcaster CBS in the 1980s.
 As chairman of CBS, he also approved the deal that brought late-night host David Letterman to the network from NBC.
 Loews involvement in CBS ended in 1995, with the sale of CBS to Westinghouse Electric Corporation for $5.4 billion.

-In the past two decades, Loews further diversified into the energy business.
+In the late 1980s, Loews diversified into the energy business.
 In 1989, the company acquired Diamond M Drilling.
 The subsidiary acquired ODECO in 1992, adding 39 oil rigs.
 A year later, the combined businesses were renamed Diamond Offshore.
 The operating subsidiary, which went public in 1995, provides contract drilling services to the energy industry globally.

+Diamond Offshore filed for Chapter 11 bankruptcy in April 2020, amid the COVID-19 recession and a collapse in oil demand.
+Loews deconsolidated Diamond from its financial statements that quarter.
+Diamond emerged from bankruptcy in April 2021 after equitizing approximately $2.1 billion in senior unsecured notes.
+In September 2024, Noble Corporation completed its acquisition of Diamond Offshore in a cash-and-stock transaction valued at approximately $1.6 billion, ending Loews's involvement in offshore drilling.